CNA vs LPN: differences in training, pay, scope, and which path to choose

 Summary

 CNAs and LPNs both provide direct patient care, but their training, pay, and clinical authority differ substantially.
-CNAs are state-certified after 4–12 weeks of training and earn around $38,000 annually; LPNs are licensed after roughly one year of formal education and earn around $54,000.
-LPNs administer medications, perform clinical assessments, and supervise CNAs — tasks outside the CNA scope of practice.
+CNAs are state-certified after 4–12 weeks of training and earn a median $42,260 annually; LPNs are licensed after roughly one year of formal education and earn a median $64,400.
+LPNs administer medications, perform clinical assessments, and supervise CNAs – tasks outside the CNA scope of practice.
 Both roles offer clear pathways to RN licensure for those who want to advance.